-4.1.1.
-Installing the URCap
+4.11 Installing the URCap

-Make sure the Wrist Camera is properly mounted to the robot arm (see Mechanical Installation section) and that all electrical wiring is correctly done (see Electrical Setup section).
-Make sure that your PolyScope version is up-to-date and that your Universal Robots controller is compatible with the Wrist Camera's URCap package.
+Make sure the Wrist Camera is properly mounted to the robot arm and that all electrical wiring is correctly done (see Electrical Setup section Mechanical Installation section.
+Make sure your Universal Robots software is up-to-date.
+The Wrist Camera URCap is compatible with Polyscope 3.9 and later versions.